 Its depth and location, around 24 meters, means there’s not a lot else to see apart from a sandy bottom, and going under to see the bull sharks is a special dive anyway.

 The bull sharks that flock here each winter are pregnant females, who come to the area to give birth.
 In fact, diver professionals who do the shark dive regularly can identify and recognize the different sharks, and see how their tummies grow during the gestation period.
-Some undisclosed time in February or March, the sharks disappear for a week, where it’s believed they go and give birth.
-They coming back much skinnier for a few final days before leaving Playa until the next season.
+At some undisclosed time in February or March, the sharks disappear for a week, where it’s believed they go and give birth.
+They come back much skinnier for a few final days before leaving Playa until the next season.

 The bull shark dive is an observation dive, meaning that once you descend, you’ll make your way to an observation point and kneel in the sand for the dive.
 The sharks will surround you, so there’s usually plenty to see.
-A rope is laid down at the site to hold fro support if you need it.
+A rope is laid down at the site to hold for support if you need it.

 Along with the graceful bulls, you might see a remora or two, who like to bask in the sand in this area.